xumzheng/microsoft-graph-docs/api-reference/beta/resources/crosstenantsynchronizationresource.md

 ---
 title: "crossTenantSynchronizationResource resource type"
-description: "Contains object and synchronization information about the original object in the source Azure AD tenant the object was synchronized from."
+description: "Contains origin and synchronization information about a synchronized object from a source Azure AD tenant the object."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"